Skip to main content

 The United Nations estimates that criminals worldwide launder between $800 billion and $2 trillion each year, representing anywhere from 2% to 5% of the world economy.[1]
 The money both stems from and funds heinous crimes.
 These include terrorism, human trafficking, weapons trafficking, the drug trade, and the creation and distribution of child sexual abuse materials.
 Legislators worldwide believe that when the flow of money stops, instances of these crimes plummet.
 That’s why most nations have implemented stringent anti-money laundering laws.

-Ongoing monitoring: To comply with AML laws, FIs periodically monitor customer accounts during the life of those accounts.
+• Ongoing monitoring — To comply with AML laws, FIs periodically monitor customer accounts.

-Record keeping: Know your customer bank requirements demand that FIs maintain comprehensive records of customer identification, transactions, and any communications related to know your customer checks.
+• Record keeping — Know your customer bank requirements demand that FIs maintain comprehensive records of customer identification, transactions, and any communications related to KYC checks.

-Updating know your customer compliance efforts: Banks need to understand evolving AML measures and adapt their KYC review procedures accordingly.
+• Updating KYC compliance efforts — Banks need to understand evolving AML measures and adapt their KYC procedures accordingly.

 Coping with evolving mandates

-The need to stay abreast of evolving AML mandates is what makes KYC processes so challenging.
+The need to stay abreast of evolving AML mandates makes KYC processes challenging.

 The situation challenges FIs.
-But the right KYC solutions can help FIs and other businesses not only more easily meet AML mandates, but improve business.
+But AI-powered identity risk intelligence can help FIs not only more easily meet AML mandates but improve business.

 The KYC challenge